autowork-inc/Autoflow-orchestrator/README.md

 # Headless Automation Suite

-This is a concurrent browser automation orchestrator I built using Python and Playwright.
-The main goal was to create a scalable system that can manage multiple isolated browser contexts without triggering anti-bot protections during automated QA and synthetic load testing.
-Because of NDA constraints and proprietary API integrations, the actual source code is kept private, but this document explains how the engine works under the hood.
+This is a concurrent RPA orchestrator I built with Python and Playwright.
+I designed it to automate complex, multi-step workflows across legacy web applications that don't offer native APIs.
+Due to NDA, the source code is private, but here is a quick breakdown of the architecture.

-The system runs on a classic producer-consumer architecture using Python's ThreadPoolExecutor and queues.
-I wrote a background daemon that constantly communicates with external APIs to fetch virtual resources.
-At the same time, a pool of worker threads picks up these tasks, spins up isolated Custom Chromium environments via CDP, and executes the actual Playwright scripts.
-I didn't want to run everything from the terminal, so I wrapped the whole thing in an asynchronous desktop GUI using Flet.
-It lets me monitor active threads, check API balances, and stream logs without blocking the main event loop.
+The engine runs on a producer-consumer model.
+A background dispatcher queues up workloads, like data synchronization tasks, and a pool of worker threads processes them in parallel using isolated Playwright contexts.
+Instead of running it blindly from the terminal, I built an asynchronous desktop dashboard using Flet to monitor thread health, task progress, and live logs.

+Here are the main technical problems I solved:

-One of the biggest challenges was bypassing fingerprint detection and handling flaky UIs.
-Normal Playwright clicks get flagged pretty fast by modern WAFs, so I implemented native touch emulations with randomized delays to mimic real user behavior.
-Every time a worker starts, it requests a fresh browser profile with spoofed WebGL and WebRTC fingerprints and routes the traffic through dynamically rotating proxies.
-If a page hangs or a DOM element doesn't load, the script triggers a fail-fast routine: it takes a screenshot, dumps the HTML for debugging, and gracefully kills the node before retrying with a new IP.
+**Handling Flaky UIs:** The target applications were often slow and unpredictable.
+Standard automation clicks would randomly fail.
+I implemented a resilient state-machine with native event emulation.
+If a page hangs or an element is missing, the worker triggers a fail-fast routine, saves a full-page screenshot and HTML dump for debugging, and gracefully requeues the task.

-I also added a module to automatically secure the provisioned environments.
-The script parses the DOM or clipboard to extract secret keys and generates TOTP codes on the fly using pyotp to set up two-factor authentication.
-Finally, all the output data from the concurrent threads is safely aggregated into a local Excel file using a custom thread-locked writer to prevent file corruption during parallel execution.
+**Automated MFA Login:** The worker nodes needed to authenticate into portals secured by multi-factor authentication.
+I integrated pyotp to automatically handle TOTP challenges for our automated service accounts on the fly.

+**Thread-Safe Data Aggregation:** Since multiple threads process data at the same time, I wrote a custom, lock-based Excel writer using openpyxl to safely compile the final reports without corrupting the files during parallel execution.

-**Tech Stack:** Python 3.10+, Playwright, CDP Orchestration, Flet, PyOTP, openpyxl.
+**Tech Stack:** Python 3.10+, Playwright, Flet, PyOTP, openpyxl, concurrent.futures.